svensvan/blog/_posts/2014-03-03-extract-text-solr.md

 ---
 layout: post
-title: "Extract Text from Binary Files"
+title: "Using SolrJ Client to Extract Text"
 ---

 Solr has a module that extracts text from binary files.
 One option is just send the bytes up to Solr and have